Rabadash8820/UnityAssemblies/README.md

 <UnityEngineUIPath>path/to/UnityEngine.UI.dll</UnityEngineUIPath>
 ```

 Just be aware of which properties expect absolute paths, and which expect relative paths.
 As assembly paths change in future versions of Unity, you can continue referencing them by overwriting these properties, until we update the properties ourselves.
-This ability is why we say that this package is "forward-compatible".
+This ability is why this NuGet package is "forward-compatible".

 The assembly paths under the `PackageCache` use the `*` wildcard.
 This saves you from hard-coding a package version and having to update it each time you update from Unity's Package Manager Window.
 Unity only stores one version of a Package in the `PackageCache` folder, so you don't need to worry about multiple versions of the same Package being referenced by the wildcard.